captionpoint/captionpoint-plays/THE-ROOMMATE.md

 New places stress me out.
 ---
 ## SHARON:
-You weren't stressed out in the Bronx
+You weren’t stressed out in the Bronx
 ---
-but you're stressed out in Iowa?
+but you’re stressed out in Iowa?
 ---
 ## ROBYN:
 I was stressed out in the Bronx,